sarahmajeed/Sarahmajeed/README.md

 :arrow_forward: I aspire to work in good teams.

-:arrow_forward: My goal is help and mentor people in the right direction in the field of technology.
+:arrow_forward: My goal is to help and mentor people in the right direction in the field of technology.

 **Languages and Tools:**